-I encourage clients to invest in their personal profiles.
+I encourage clients to direct their efforts towards their personal profiles.
 Personal updates perform better than company updates and you can put so much more personality into them.
 Company pages have no feed or inbox so it can feel very one-way.
 When your team gets involved on LinkedIn this amplifies the reach of posts and it shows the people behind your brand.

 Some companies feel uncomfortable investing in a personal profile of an individual who might leave in the future.
 However, I don’t see how this is different to investing in training or other routes to new business.

 I discourage straight shares of company posts as they are almost pointless from an engagement perspective.
-A “like” is enough to get the post on your followers’ feeds.
-A comment, or a share with some commentary is even better and will generate more engagement and views.
+A reaction is enough to get the post on your followers’ feeds.
+An insightful comment is even better and will generate more engagement and views.

 6. Get personal

 Authenticity, honesty and personal perspectives always perform well on LinkedIn.
 I encourage leaders to share important updates via their own profiles, with a personal note, as well as the company page.
-Personal updates always get more interaction.
-Stats aside, seeing the faces and stories behind a brand is more relatable compared to a bland corporate statement.
+Seeing the faces and stories behind a brand is more relatable compared to a bland corporate statement.

 If you don’t want to do this, there’s certainly no pressure but it will limit where you can go with LinkedIn.
-Consumers are connecting more with purpose-driven companies and this is no different in B2B.
+Everyone is connecting more with purpose-driven companies and this is no different in B2B.

 The search function on LinkedIn is a goldmine.
-You can search for hashtags and content and find out who does a particular role at a company.
-I’ve even found clients by searching for companies looking for freelance marketers.
-I found my accountant on LinkedIn and developed relationships with other freelancers.
+I search for hashtags, content and to find out who does a particular role at a company.
+I’ve even found clients by searching for key terms such as “looking for b2b marketing consultant” or “marketing mentor needed”.